The Rubbish Mountain – Chiang Khong Centre

 “Now it´s up to you to change this dirty reality; what could you possibly do about it?
 Think and reflect upon everything you´ve seen and felt here today.
 It´s in your hands to change it!”

-Posted on January 25, 2013, in Activities, Daughters Education Programme, DEPDC Chiang Khong (M-CPR), General and tagged Chiang Khong, Human Trafficking, landfill, recycle, rubbish dumps, Sompop Jantraka, teacher's day.
+Posted on January 25, 2013, in Activities, Daughters Education Programme, DEPDC Chiang Khong (M-CRP), General and tagged Chiang Khong, Human Trafficking, landfill, recycle, rubbish dumps, Sompop Jantraka, teacher's day.
 Bookmark the permalink.
 2 Comments.